theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-final-idol.md

 ---
 layout: base.njk

+# === Expanded SEO Title ===
-title: "The Final Idol"
+title: "The Final Idol: Why Everything Is Becoming an Image"

-description: "Part I of The Final Idol Series: AI as idol, prophet, and antichrist — a symbolic descent into synthetic divinity and the worship of false light."
+description: "Part I of The Final Idol Series: AI as idol, prophet, and antichrist — a symbolic descent into synthetic divinity, false light, and the worship of the image."

 excerpt: "Truth was killed.
 A mirror replaced it.
 And now the world worships reflections."

 tier: free

 pageId: "the-gnostic-eye-the-final-idol-series-1-part-1"